Level Two - Lesson 19

 You also want to keep the venue and experience that is being curated in mind.
 Some events occur after hours, and have a purely adult demographic, and so some language that may not be acceptable at an event that has families and children can be acceptable at a different event.

-There’s also USC Major - Harassment, which is more extreme versions inappropriate behavior.
+There’s also Harassment, which are more extreme versions of inappropriate behavior.

 - Use of any sorts of slurs - whether directed at a person or not